dawsonporter/Unstructured-Data-Extraction-from-Excel/README.md

 - **Keyword-Based Extraction with Value Association**: Users can opt to extract data based on specific keywords.
 Moreover, the tool lets users specify where the associated value is in relation to the keyword, effectively handling key-pair associations within the sheets.

 - **Automated Summary Generation**: Post-extraction, the application generates a structured summary CSV file.
 This summary is saved in the initially selected directory with the name `0 - summary`, providing users with an organized overview of the extracted data at a glance.

+- **Excel Test File Generation**: A script, `generate_test_files.py`, is included to create 50 Excel files in a folder on your desktop.
+These files contain unstructured data, making them ideal for testing the extraction capabilities of the GUI application.

 ## Installation